-Minimum degree requirements are listed here.
 The student, in consultation with their advisor, may develop a sequence of courses that best meets their pace, experience, and needs while still satisfying all degree requirements, including minimum required credits and required program courses.
 A typical curriculum is shown here.

-Fall Term Spring Term ACC 2121 Financial Accounting 4 BUS 2230 Principles of Marketing 3 BUS 2020 Principles of Management 3 ENG 2080 Technical Communication 3 CIS 1041 Computer Applications 3 ELE XXXX AH/SS elective 3 ECO 2060 Survey of Economics 4 MAT 2021 Statistics 3 MAT 1210 Principles of Mathematics 3 SCI XXXX Science elective 3 17 15
+ACC 2121 Financial Accounting

+BUS 2020 Principles of Management

+CIS 1041 Computer Applications

+ECO 2060 Survey of Economics

+MAT 1210 Principles of Mathematics